orionmelt/snoopsnoo/_posts/2015-05-10-searching-for-subreddits.md

 	* ["modeling -3d"](http://snoopsnoo.com/subreddits/search?q=modeling+-3d) returns subreddits that match "modeling" but not "3d"
 	* ["cats OR dogs"](http://snoopsnoo.com/subreddits/search?q=cats+OR+dogs) returns subreddits that match either "cats" or "dogs"

 It's exciting to release this new feature, but it does have its limitations &mdash; it only searches subreddit metadata, not content in posts.
-The index is also currently limited to the 30K subreddits that I have data for, but I'm working hard on adding more and more subreddits.
+The index is also currently limited to the 30K subreddits that I have data for (**UPDATE 05/13:** The index has now been updated to include over 800K subreddits, thanks [/u/GoldenSights](http://www.reddit.com/user/GoldenSights)!) but I'm working hard on adding more and more subreddits.

 Thanks for reading, and I hope you enjoy the new search feature.
 Feedback and bug reports are welcome!